piotrloos/mastermind/readme.md

 ./main.py mode=solver peg_colors=8 pegs_in_pattern=6 chosen_solver=2 pre_build_patterns=1 use_itertools_for_build=0 solver2_take_random_pattern=1 styled_prints=1
 ```

+Running `main.py` you will be asked if you want to play again after the current game is ended.
+The settings will be the same.
+If there were patterns generated they will not be generated again.

-You can also manually call the proper Mastermind class
+You can also manually call once the proper Mastermind class

 * MastermindGame()
 * MastermindSolver()